conlin-matt/SurfRCaT/README.md

 ### 1. SurfRCaT via precompiled app

 SurfRCaT has been bundled into a standalone application.
 You won't need to do any coding to use it.
-NOTE: The app can only be run on Windows machines.

 Steps for obtaining the SurfRCaT app:
 1) [Download](https://www.dropbox.com/s/xhh5aji6kcg705v/SurfRCaT_V2_2.exe?dl=1) the tool.